-The same issue was rejuvenated three days when I had a skype chat with my former OB (Old Boy) from primary school, Samuel Muyomba.
-During the chat, he informed me he bought 10 acres of land of which he has utilised 5 acres for agricultural production which has paid him off.
+The same issue was rejuvenated three days ago when I had a skype chat with my Old Boy from primary school, Samuel Muyomba.
+During the chat, he informed me he bought 10 acres of land of which he has utilised 5 acres for agricultural production which has paid him off quite immensely.
 The rest of it, he used it for animal husbandry.

-I shared the same thoughts with my Ugandan colleague who works in Hazaribag one of the cities of the state of Jharkhand in India, still we rotated on the same thinking platform although he promised to help on something which is still in mind and between us.
+I shared the same thoughts with my Ugandan colleague who works in Hazaribag, in the Indian state of Jharkhand, still we rotated on the same thinking platform although he promised to help on something which is still in mind and between us.

 Interestingly, I shared the same thoughts with a Kenyan colleague, Stephanie Zighe.
 We spoke at length and exchanged ideas but still we were snapping to same agricultural lyrics.
 She gave me a series of ideas that I got rooted into which I am ready to apply.

 Reading Prof. Gilbert Balibaseka Bukenya’s interview with Dorothy Nakaweesi of the Daily Monitor on February 21, 2013, his answers reawakened my mind again and that is the reason why I wrote this article for my blog.
-It left me with one opinion which is, after my contract has expired in India, am to travel back to the “Banana Republic” of Uganda or the Pearl of Africa and start circumnavigating on agriculture.
+It left me with one opinion which is, after my contract has expired in India, am to travel back to Uganda or call it the Pearl of Africa and start circumnavigating on agriculture.

 Prof. Bukenya started by planting Nerica Upland rice in 2003 at one of his farms in Lwantama-Kakiri, Wakiso District for five years before he spread the idea to the rest of the country during his nation-wide campaigns.
 Upland rice received positive reception because it ensures food security and is a source of income to those who grow it.
 He says he got the idea while on trip to Cameroon.